hanielsd/hanielsd/README.md

 ### Hi there 👋 I am Halefom

-- 🔭 I’m currently working as a Full Stack Web Developer at EMG Consulting and as a Frontend React.js Developer at Rays Technologies.
+- 🔭 I’m currently working as a Full Stack Developer at EMG Consulting and as a Frontend Developer at Rays Technologies.

 <!--
 **hanielsd/hanielsd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.